3. Taming the tongue, 3:1-4:12

 en + dat. "in [what he says / they say]" - in [word, speech].
 Adverbial, reference; "with respect to what they say."

-teleioV (oV) "perfect" - a perfect, complete, mature [man].
+teleioV (oV) "perfect" - [then this one is] a perfect, complete, mature [man].
 Predicate nominative.
 "Blameless", Ropes.

 calinagwghsai (calinagwgew) aor. inf. "[able] to keep" - [able] to bridle, restrain.
 The infinitive is complementary, completing the sense of "is able".
 "Hold in check", Ropes.

-ei de + ind. "-" - but/and if.
-Probably correlative leading into a conditional clause, 1st class, where the condition is assumed to be true for argument sake; "if, as is the case, ..... then.
+ei + ind. "when" - if.
+Introducing a conditional clause, 1st class, where the condition is assumed to be true; "if, as is the case, ..... then.
 Note that there are numerous variant readings, eg. ide, "behold", Ropes.

 twn iJttwn (oV) gen. "of horses" - [we put bits into the mouths] of horses.
 The genitive is adjectival, possessive.

 eiV to peiqesqai (peiqw) pres. inf. + dat. "to make [them] obey" - to make [them] obey.
 This preposition with the articular infinitive usually forms a purpose clause, "in order to persuade them".